SafeExamBrowser/seb-win/doc.md

  },
 ```
 ILIAS or Moodle are still using a special user-agent key for access control.
 !
-The "general.useragent.override" entry overrides the **whole** user-agent string in every request, so some web applications with browser detection might be confused (switch to a mobile version or display the wrong css rules).
+The "general.useragent.override" entry overrides the **whole** user-agent string on every request, so some web applications with browser detection might be confused (switch to a mobile version or display the wrong css rules).
 The mechanism should be replaced by a custom request header (see next).

 ### request header / request value ###
 ```
 "seb.request.header"			: "X-SafeExamBrowser",
-"seb.request.value"			: "SEB",
+"seb.request.value"			: "SEB_REQUEST_KEY",
 ```
 The request header and value are sent on every request and can be used to customize the behavior of the web application.
 A common application for this config is the assignment of SEB requests to standard user access and / or a special KIOSK mode.